Skip to content

 Outpatient Care: Penn State Health St. Joseph Family and Community Medicine Practice

-The St. Joseph Medical Center Downtown Campus is the largest ambulatory care facility in the City of Reading.
 The campus is located in a federally and state qualified Weed and Seed district at Sixth and Walnut streets.
 Given the City of Reading’s young and ethnically diverse population, the major health care focus of the Downtown Campus is on ambulatory and primary care.
 The family and community medicine practice focuses on providing total family health care, with services available for preconception counseling through elder care with an emphasis on women’s care, well-child care and chronic disease management.
-The campus also offers specialty clinics, laboratory, radiology, wound care, hyperbaric medicine, diabetes and nutritional counseling, dental care, behavioral health and pharmacy services in a location central to serving the community.
+The campus also offers laboratory, radiology, diabetes and nutritional counseling, dental care, behavioral health and pharmacy services in a location central to serving the community.

 Inpatient Care: Penn State Health St. Joseph Medical Center